Mauricio Gonzalez, Ph.D., Vice President for Student and International Affairs

 Particular emphasis is placed on interpreting leadership theory and practice in the context of values, the Social Change theory of leadership development, UNF's six core values, and related processes of values integration.
 Through values-driven leadership, students can make a difference on campus and in the community.

 Center works with both domestic and international students in a variety of ways to internationalize the University.
-The Center is the central office for domestic (U.S.) students who are looking for an international experience during their college career.
-The Center also manages the Student Affairs International Learning Scholarship (SAILS) that can help fund a student's activity overseas.
+The International Center is the central office for domestic (U.S.) students who are looking for an international experience during their college career.
+The International Center also manages the Student Affairs International Learning Scholarship (SAILS) that can help fund a student's activity overseas.
 For international students (on

 assist international students in maintaining legal status while studying at UNF.
-Finally the Center oversees the UNF English Language Program (ELP) which provides international students and professionals an opportunity to learn English or to improve their proficiency in the English language before matriculating into the University.
+Finally the International Center oversees the UNF English Language Program (ELP) which provides international students and professionals an opportunity to learn English or to improve their proficiency in the English language before matriculating into the University.

 The Military and